Commercial Loans Definition

 - The interest coverage ratio (ICR) in proportion to the earnings before interest and tax (EBIT) or earnings before interest, tax, depreciation, and amortization (EBITDA) to the interest paid.
 As the interest outflow increases the ratio reduces.
 This creates a pessimistic mindset on the existing loaners.

-- When considering to raise funds one important point to think about is whether you need a strategic partner to advise you on various business operations, markets, etc. In case you do then VC or PE is a better choice.
+- When considering raising funds one important point to think about is whether you need a strategic partner to advise you on various business operations, markets, etc. In case you do then VC or PE is a better choice.
 If you just need money, then commercial loans are the way forward.

 - When you default in payment of dues to the other parties your credit rating reduces, this impact would be felt adversely when you go for the next round of finance as the terms of the loan would change.

 - A company that frequently borrows may not reap many benefits to its shareholders.
 In terms of monetary aspect, EPS reduces.
 Not monetarily it creates an impact that the business is run from the outsider’s funds and not theirs, involvement in business may reduce.